-- I'll call these regular PHP tags and PHP expression tags, respectively, below. - For CS 328, we'll put the opening and closing parts of a regular PHP tag (<?php and ?>) each on their own line, as shown above. - Do the regular PHP tag's opening and closing parts need to line up?
+- I'll call these regular PHP tags and PHP expression tags, respectively, below. - For CS 328, we'll put the opening and closing parts of a regular PHP tag (?php and ?>) each on their own line, as shown above. - Do the regular PHP tag's opening and closing parts need to line up?
 They can, as shown above, and when possible do so.
 However, see below for some possible exceptions. - Typically, indent the PHP statements within a regular PHP tag at least 3 spaces, and line then up. - BUT sometimes, for example when "jumping" in and out of static HTML, it is acceptable to line up its contents even with the regular PHP tag's parts. - AND I'll accept the opening and closing parts for regular PHP tags NOT lined-up with each other if they are instead lined up with the surrounding code, if the result maintains "overall" logic indentation in a pleasing way. - ...and HERE docs have their own required indentation idiosyncrasies! - (the goal: for your document including PHP to be neat and readable) - It is encouraged to place PHP expression tags inline within HTML or document content.
 For example,

+'''

-Welcome to <?= \$destination ?>!
+Welcome to <?= $destination ?>!

+'''

-- While the PHP Preprocessor may not enforce these, you are expected to: - end each statement within a regular PHP tag with a semicolon, but - AVOID putting a semicolon after the expression in a PHP expression tag. - Unless you genuinely want the contents of a file to be able to be included more than once in a document (as for, perhaps, frequently-used HTML snippets), use require\once or include\once rather than require or include. - ...and choose between require\once or include\once based on whether the content being included SHOULD cause a fatal error if not available or not, respectively. - PHP indentation guidelines: when you are using the style of control structures that include { and }:
+- While the PHP Engine may not enforce these, you are expected to: - end each statement within a regular PHP tag with a semicolon, but - AVOID putting a semicolon after the expression in a PHP expression tag. - Unless you genuinely want the contents of a file to be able to be included more than once in a document (as for, perhaps, frequently-used HTML snippets), use require_once or include_once rather than require or include. - ...and choose between require_once or include_once based on whether the content being included SHOULD cause a fatal error if not available or not, respectively. - When you are including a PHP function from another file into a PHP document, use require once within that document's head element.